goisra/goisra/README.md

 ## Hi there 👋

-I am Israel, a Software Development Engineering student 👩🏻‍💻☁️.
+I am Israel, a Software Development Engineering student 👩🏻‍💻☁️

-🔭 I’m currently a member of Microsoft Student Ambassadors
+🔭 I’m currently a member of Microsoft Student Ambassadors.

 🌎 Website: